• Skip to primary navigation

 What do you call a fried pizza?

 Fried pizza in Italian is called pizza fritta and is made by deep frying pizza dough.
-Similar to fried pizza is Crispelle.
-They use the same type of pizza dough, but they are smaller in size and can be filled with anchovies, sun-dried tomatoes, or ricotta.
+Similar to fried pizza is Crispelle Calabresi or Zeppole di pasta cresciuta from Naples.
+These use a more fluid dough; they are smaller and irregular in shape as they cannot be molded by hand.
+The Crispelle are be filled with anchovies, sun-dried tomatoes, or ricotta.
 Crispelle filled with ricotta can also be served as a dessert covered with icing sugar.
 Zeppole are not fried pizza as its dough includes eggs and butter.
 Zeppole are not made with pizza dough.

 Who invented fried pizza?